wowbagger84/ProcessingLite/README.md

 ## Supported Commands
-All these commands will not have full processing support (Example: rounded corners on rectangles).
-The base version of these commands should work.
+All of the listed commands will not have full processing functionality Example: basic rectangles are supported but not rounded corners.
+The "basic" version of these commands should work.

 [Processing documentation](https://processing.org/reference/)

 #### Environment
 - `Height`, this returns the height of the screen in Unity-units.